|Further Reading||The 4 Most Important City-States Of Classical Greece|

 The gerousia would make all Spartan laws and political decisions.
 Further, while the king was in the city they held little political power over the gerousia.
 This would cause problems later in the history of Sparta as the power of the domestic state became larger than the kings.

 Serving on this council was the ultimate honor for older retired Spartans.
-At the peak of the Spartan civilization there was more than likely only around 400 men older than the age of 60.
-As such it was possible for any Spartan who retired to serve on the council.
+At the peak of the Spartan civilization there were more than likely only around 400 men older than the age of 60.
+Each of these men was considered exceptionally wise due to their age.
+It was encouraged that they would help to guide the state as much as possible.
+This job was something that older Spartan soldiers would do after they retired.

 Spartan Hobbies To Keep The Old Guys Busy